Total Pageviews

 E) Bring your own sleeping bag liner plus pillow cover as linens are not washed daily

-F) Bringing your own food is frowned upon as these huts make their positive income from the meal service, but if you insist you will have to bring your own cooking equipment, utensils & eat away from the hut as your taking away a table space from other restaurant paying customers
+F) Bringing your own food is frowned upon as these huts make their positive income from the meal service, but if you insist you will have to bring your own cooking equipment, utensils and eat away from the hut as your taking away a table space from other restaurant paying customers

-G) Water is a precious resource as its collected in huge storage tanks from melting snow or rainwater, so please do not waste water with running the taps, flushing the toilets too many times & because of such, a five minute shower will cost you around 5 Euros
+G) Water is a precious resource as its collected in huge storage tanks from melting snow or rainwater, so please do not waste water with running the taps, flushing the toilets too many times and because of such, a five minute shower will cost you around 5 Euros

 Always Safety First;